duncan-david23/DADTradeX/README.md

 # DADTradeX
 ## DADTradeX is a web version for trading stocks and cyptos.
-This simple but interactive web app includes some interesting features, including;
+DADTradeX is a web-based platform for trading stocks and cryptocurrencies.
+This interactive app includes several key features:

-* Submitting a buy or sell order
+* Submitting Buy or Sell Orders: Users can place orders for stocks and cryptocurrencies
 * Real time update to account balance on the frontend when a new user signs up and claim the welcome gift of (GHC120)
-* Fetching Real time crypto data from coingecko and stock data from the Ghana stock exchange
+* Real-Time Market Data: Fetches up-to-date cryptocurrency data from CoinGecko and stock data from the Ghana Stock Exchange.
-* User authentication
+* User Authentication: Secure login for users to access their accounts.

 ## Technologies used:
 * Postgresql